OdinWattz/OdinWattz/README.md

 - 👋 Hi, I’m @OdinWattz
-- 👀 I’m interested in nature
+- 👀 I’m interested in nature, photography and travelling.
 - 🌱 I’m currently learning HTML/CSS JS and C#
 - 💞️ I’m looking to collaborate on (not now)
-- 📫 How to reach me (I'm not)
+- 📫 How to reach me (I'm not available)

 <!---
 OdinWattz/OdinWattz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.